Everyday GP care

 What can HerDoc treat online?

-Common non-emergency GP issues like UTIs, URIs, mild skin concerns, repeat medication review questions, certificates, and referrals.
+Common non-emergency GP issues like UTIs, URIs, mild skin concerns, prescription renewal questions, certificates, and referrals.

 Do you handle emergencies?